Investigating Netflix Movies and Guest Stars in The Office

 Natasha Kabuka

 Netflix!
-What started in 1997 as a DVD rental service has since exploded into the largest entertainment/media company by market capitalization January 2021
+What started in 1997 as a DVD rental service has since exploded into the largest entertainment/media company by market capitalization, boasting over 200 million subscribers as of January 2021.

 Given the large number of movies and series available on the platform, it is a perfect opportunity to flex our data manipulation skills and dive into the entertainment industry.
 Our friend has also been brushing up on their Python skills and has taken a first crack at a CSV file containing Netflix data.
 For their first order of business, they have been performing some analyses, and they believe that the average duration of movies has been declining.